Consolidated cloud onboarding

 Dashboard and navigation

 The new dashboard surfaced next steps, blockers, and important system data that was previously buried.
 The previous information architecture prevented the platform from scaling.
-We reorganized the experience to support new service types, workflows, and future enhancements.
+I reorganized the experience to support new service types, workflows, and future enhancements.
+I created the dashboard and navigation utilizing Carbon design system components and following IBM's design language.

-Updated dashboard and navigation helping guide the user to incomplete taks.
+Updated dashboard and navigation directing users to incomplete tasks.

 To validate the new direction, we created hi-fi prototypes that covered a full range of scenarios.
 Testing revealed dramatic improvements in clarity and efficiency: